Synaptic pruning: Energy saving for reproduction and discontinuous differences

 One theory of why many brains are synaptically pruned when a human or other primate grows up is that maintenance of synapses consume nutrients which may be needed elsewhere in the body during growth and sexual maturation.
-This theory presupposes no mental function of synaptic pruning.
-The empirical observation that human brains fall into two distinct categories, one that reduces synaptic density by about 41% while growing up and another synaptically neotenic type in which there is very little to no reduction of synaptic density, but no continuum between them, is explainable by this theory as an adaptation to physiologies with different nutritional needs in which one type needs to free up nutrients to get through puberty while the other can mature sexually by other redirections of nutrients that do not involve reducing the brain's consumption of nutrients.
 Citing that most of the nutrient costs in the brain are in maintaining the brain cells and their synapses, rather than the firing itself, this theory explains the observation that some brains appear to continue pruning years after sexual maturation as a result of some brains having more robust synapses, allowing them to take years of neglect before the synaptic spines finally disintegrate.
-Another hypothesis that can explain the discontinuity is that of limited functional genetic space restricted by the fact that most of the human genome needs to lack sequence-specific functions to avoid too many deleterious mutations, predicting that evolution proceeds by a few of the mutations happening to have large effects while most mutations do not have any effects at all.

 Mechanisms

 The three models explaining synaptic pruning are axon degeneration, axon retraction, and axon shedding.
 In all cases, the synapses are formed by a transient axon terminal, and synapse elimination is caused by the axon pruning.
 Each model offers a different method in which the axon is removed to delete the synapse.
-In small-scale axon arbor pruning, neural activity is thought to be an important regulator, but the molecular mechanism remains unclear.
+In small-scale axon arbor pruning, patterns of neural activity help determine which synapses are maintained and which are removed, and recent work has linked this activity-dependent pruning to specific signaling pathways involving glial cells and the immune system.
 Hormones and trophic factors are thought to be the main extrinsic factors regulating large-scale stereotyped axon pruning.